Hotel De Anza: History

 The De Anza Hotel was funded by the local business community, united in an organization called the San Jose Community Hotel Corporation.
-The hotel took three years of planning by this group and stock subscriptions were obtained from more than 200 local citizens.
+The hotel took three years of planning by this group and subscriptions of shares to be issued were obtained from more than 200 local citizens.
 Architect W. H. Weeks was the building's designer and Carl Swenson was the contractor.
 Local business leaders emphasized that the hotel would benefit San Jose and that the modern accommodations would help attract conventions to the area.
 Groundbreaking occurred on February 27, 1931, and was presided over by the corporation president, Alexander Hart, and many of San Jose's most prominent citizens and businessmen.
 It was originally planned to be called "The San Jose Hotel", but instead it was changed to be named after explorer Juan Bautista de Anza.

 The facade features a 10-story central section flanked by a 9-story section on either side.
 These massings along with the building's zigzag parapet give it a stepped appearance.
 The first and second stories of the building house its lobby and mezzanine.
 Fenestration consists mostly of simple sash, double-hung windows except for the second level of the facade, which is highlighted by a band of 12 arched windows.
 The relief patterns include a string course separating the first and second levels, rosettes on the second level, and an elaborate art deco design through to the final two stories.
 Some Mayan influences can be seen in the design details of the stepped parapet.
 On the west elevation is painted "Hotel De Anza" with a diver used to indicate a swimming pool which is at the rear of the building within a small courtyard area.
 The hotel's west wall also features a mural by Jim Miner, "Life Abundant in the Face of Death Imminent", which was completed on August 12, 2016, and is easily visible to motorists along West Santa Clara Street.